-5 (2) Families who are receiving childcare assistance and who become ineligible for childcare assistance as a result of their incomes exceeding two hundred percent (200%) of the 6 7 applicable federal poverty guidelines shall continue to be eligible for childcare assistance until their 8 incomes exceed three hundred percent (300%) of the applicable federal poverty guidelines.
-To be 9 eligible, the families must continue to pay for some portion of the child care they receive, as 10 indicated in a sliding-fee scale adopted in the department's rules, not to exceed seven percent (7%) 11 of income as defined in subsection (h) of this section, and in accordance with all other eligibility 12 standards.

-(g) In determining the type of child care to be provided to a family, the department shall take into account the cost of available childcare options; the suitability of the type of care available for the child; and the parent's preference as to the type of child care.

-(h) For purposes of this section, "income" for families receiving cash assistance under § 40-5.2-11 means gross, earned income and unearned income, subject to the income exclusions in §§ 40-5.2-10(g)(2) and 40-5.2-10(g)(3), and income for other families shall mean gross, earned and unearned income as determined by departmental regulations.

-(i) The caseload estimating conference established by chapter 17 of title 35 shall forecast the expenditures for child care in accordance with the provisions of § 35-17-1.

-(j) In determining eligibility for childcare assistance for children of members of reserve components called to active duty during a time of conflict, the department shall freeze the family composition and the family income of the reserve component member as it was in the month prior to the month of leaving for active duty.
-This shall continue until the individual is officially discharged from active duty.

-(k) Eligibility for child care staff and child care educators.
-The department shall provide funding for child care, for child care educators, and child care staff, who work at least twenty (20) hours a week in licensed child care centers and licensed family child care homes as defined in the department's rules and regulations.
-Qualifying child care educators and child care staff are not subject to any family or household income requirements or income limitations, will have no copayments, and may select the child care center or family child care home for their children.
-The department shall promulgate regulations necessary to implement this section.
+- (2) Families who are receiving childcare assistance and who become ineligible for childcare assistance as a result of their incomes exceeding two hundred sixty-one percent (261%) of the applicable federal poverty guidelines shall continue to be eligible for childcare assistance until their incomes exceed three hundred percent (300%) of the applicable federal poverty guidelines.
+To be eligible, the families must continue to pay for some portion of the child care they receive, as indicated in a sliding-fee scale adopted in the department's rules, not to exceed seven percent (7%) of income as defined in subsection (h) of this section, and in accordance with all other eligibility standards. - (g) In determining the type of child care to be provided to a family, the department shall take into account the cost of available childcare options; the suitability of the type of care available for the child; and the parent's preference as to the type of child care. - (h) For purposes of this section, "income" for families receiving cash assistance under § 40-5.2-11 means gross, earned income and unearned income, subject to the income exclusions in §§ 40-5.2-10(g)(2) and 40-5.2-10(g)(3), and income for other families shall mean gross, earned and unearned income as determined by departmental regulations. - (i) The caseload estimating conference established by chapter 17 of title 35 shall forecast the expenditures for child care in accordance with the provisions of § 35-17-1. - (j) In determining eligibility for childcare assistance for children of members of reserve components called to active duty during a time of conflict, the department shall freeze the family composition and the family income of the reserve component member as it was in the month prior to the month of leaving for active duty.
+This shall continue until the individual is officially discharged from active duty. - (k) Effective from August 1, 2023, through July 31, 2025, the The department shall provide funding for child care for eligible childcare educators, and childcare staff, who work at least twenty (20) hours a week in licensed childcare centers and licensed family childcare homes as defined in the department's rules and regulations.
+Furthermore, the department shall provide funding for child care for eligible staff providing early intervention services at least twenty (20) hours per week to infants and toddlers with developmental delays and disabilities under Part C of the Individuals with Disabilities Education Act.
+Eligibility is limited to qualifying childcare educators and childcare staff with family incomes up to three hundred percent (300%) of the applicable federal poverty guidelines and for child care assistance for these children will fall under the federal Child Care

-LC001445
+- 1 Development Funds definition of a "protected population" and would be determined on a case-by- - 2 case basis by the department using federal affordability guidelines.
+Families determined eligible by - 3 the department under this "protected population" category will have no copayments.
+Qualifying - 4 participants may select the childcare center or family childcare home for their children.
+The - 5 department shall promulgate regulations necessary to implement this section, and will collect - 6 applicant and participant data to report estimated demand for state-funded child care for eligible - 7 childcare educators, and childcare staff and early intervention staff.
+The report shall be due to the - 8 governor and the general assembly annually by November 1, 2024. - 9 SECTION 2.
+This act shall take effect upon passage.

+LC000973